-You may have seen it at your favorite coffee shop.
+You may have seen it at your favorite coffee shop, or perhaps in a top rated coffee gear buying guide.
 It is an unusual and elegant kitchen apparatus that grabbed your attention as you watched it prepare your favorite brew.
 You asked the barista about the device, and he informed you that it was a siphon coffee maker.
 Once you receive your order and taste it, you are hooked.

 Yes, that's what a siphon coffee maker will do to most.
 It's unique approach to extracting coffee will deliver a mouth dropping experience that will have you craving another sip until the pot is gone.
 Luckily for you, we have outlined our favorite machines so that you can have the same delicious cup of coffee at home.

 Black Ink is reader supported, if you click on a product and decide to buy it, we may earn a small commission.